Jinnah International Airport: Isphahani Hangar

 The Isphahani Hangar is PIA's wide-body aircraft maintenance hangar at Jinnah International Airport.
-It has been named in honour of Mr. Mirza Ahmed Isphahani, the first and longest serving chairperson of Pakistan International Airlines from its inception in 1954 until 1962.
+It was named in honour of Mirza Ahmed Isphahani, the first and longest serving chairperson of Pakistan International Airlines from its inception in 1954 until 1962.
 The new jet hangar for wide-body and narrow-body aircraft with a supporting airframe overhaul shop was completed and commissioned in 1968.
 Most of the PIA aircraft are checked and regulated at the aircraft hangars in Karachi.
-The PIA maintenance also check other airline aircraft in Karachi such as Philippine Airlines, Yemenia and Turkish Airlines.
+The PIA maintenance also check other airlines' aircraft in Karachi such as Philippine Airlines, Yemenia and Turkish Airlines.

+In 2007 a Karachi bound 747 for the UK was found by government inspectors to have poor maintenance at Karachi and Islamabad after an engine fell onto a Manchester Airport runway shortly after landing.

 Terminals

-Jinnah Airport has one main terminal, divided into two concourses and five floors:
+Jinnah International Airport has one main terminal, divided into two concourses and five floors: